e0da/smooth_scrollerator/README.md

 ### To do ###

-- Disable middle mouse button auto scroll behavior by default.
+- Fix options page

 ### Done ###

 - Revived the project. :)
 - Fix the console pollution bug.
+- Disable middle mouse button auto scroll behavior by default.

 ## License ##